Practically on Purpose

 The podcast focuses on themes such as self-discovery, wellness, and the transition from traditional success to personal fulfillment, with episodes including discussions on postpartum wellness, corporate burnout, and the power of silence in redefining identity.

-For high-achieving humans learning to let go of the hustle and cultivate deeper meaning and purpose.
+For high-achieving humans learning to release expectation and embrace cultivate deeper meaning and purpose.
 Through honest reflections and soulful conversations, we’ll explore how to release the pressure to perform and remember who you truly are.

 It’s time to stop chasing the success story and step into your life.